GithubArnavSharma/HandOff/README.md

 In order to use this repository, first start off by downloading it.
 From there, the steps you should take are as follows:

 1. Install everything from requirements.txt.
-In order to do this, run the following command:
+In order to do this, run the following command(or some minor variation of it):

 pip install -r requirements.txt